ABTSoftware/SciChart.Wpf.Examples/README.md

 This branch is for the .NET Core 3 and .NET Framework 4.5.2+ version of SciChart, v6.x

 * Requires [.NET Core 3.0.100 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) or later
-* Requires .NET Core 3
+* Requires .NET Framework v4.5.2 or later
-* Requires Visual Studio 2019
+* Requires Visual Studio 2019 or later

 To find out [what's new in SciChart WPF v6 please see this link](https://www.scichart.com/documentation/win/current/What's%20New%20in%20SciChart%20SDK%20v6.html).